 While attending the 1950 World Federalist Conference at Florida Southern College in Lakeland, FL, George and Clifton Lewis asked Mr. Wright to design a home for them, saying they "have a lot of children and not much money".
 He agreed and instructed them to "Go find your ground, not on a lot."
-In less than two years, the Lewises located a beautiful five acre parcel in Leon County on the outskirts of Tallahassee, with a natural spring that flows from the property to Lake Jackson.
+In less than two years, the Lewises located a beautiful five acre parcel in Leon County on the outskirts of Tallahassee, with a natural spring that flowed from the property to Lake Jackson.

 Mr. Wright completed the plans in 1952, of an unconventional pod-shaped house (one of only two, as designated by the Frank Lloyd Wright Foundation) and also described as a passive solar "hemicycle" (by William A. Storrer) made it difficult to find a builder willing to commit to a price to build it.
 In 1954, Nils Schweizer, Mr. Wright's representative at the Florida Southern College site, was sent by Mr. Wright to find a qualified local contractor.
 With the help of Ernest Daffin, a local architect and Lewis family friend who worked for Jack Culpepper Contractor, Mr. Culpepper agreed to undertake the project, as Clifton recalls, "to build a livable house for an agreed-on price."
 Ground was broken in April 1954; Mr. Daffin served as construction supervisor, and Mr. Schweizer as Mr. Wright¹s liaison.
 Clifton says, "Jack set up a mill on site, and his talented crew went to work.
 Mr. Schweizer drove up from Lakeland at the end of every week and worked with the construction workers, and planned the following week's work."
-Local building codes and site conditions required modifications along the way, including a much larger foundation than originally planned.
-Due to additional costs, some of the exterior features of the original plan were not completed, among them a terrace wall and a reflecting pool, and most of the furniture Mr. Wright designed for the house.
+Site conditions required modifications along the way, including a much larger foundation than originally planned.
+Due to additional costs, some of the exterior features of the original plan were not completed, among them a terrace wall, a reflecting pool, and most of the furniture Mr. Wright designed for the house.